runadock/docs/docs/DevelopersGuide.md

 Java
 ----

 To manage containers using Java you first have to get the sources from our github project https://github.com/runadock/runadock-java.
-Integrate the runadock-java into your Java project.
+Integrate the runadock-java project into your Java project.

 ### Start a container